|This website is intended for use by consenting adults and mature readers only.

-Instead of laughing again, the smile faded from Calvin face.
+Instead of laughing again, the smile faded from Calvin’s face.
 Emory backpedaled.
 “I was

 “So why don’t you tell me what it is I don’t know, and what is I should know?”

 “Not tonight.
-It’s been a long day and I’m still a little tired from driving in from Kansas.
+It’s been a long day, and I’m still a little tired from driving in from Kansas.
 I’ll see

 “Okay, you win.
 I’ll rein in my curiosity until morning.”